401-mid-project/Yallah-Ride/README.md

 # Yallah-Ride

 You wanna Ride?
 You wanna share your Ride?
 What are you waiting for?
-JOIN US NOW !!
+JOIN US NOW!!

 ## Getting Started